mbbroberg/mbbroberg.github.io/podcasts.md

 ## Guest episodes

-I've been hopping onto quite a few  incredible podcasts over the years.
+I've hopped on quite a few  incredible podcasts over the years.
 Here are a few of them:

 - [Full Stack Journey 037: The Influence Of Open Source In A Tech Career With Matt Broberg](https://packetpushers.net/podcast/full-stack-journey-037-the-influence-of-open-source-in-a-tech-career-with-matt-broberg/)
 - [11 awesome lightning chats ⚡️](https://changelog.com/jsparty/100) on JS Party (from [The Changelog](https://changelog.com))